 3. Fuel Type

 In general, generators operate on four different fuel types: diesel, gasoline, propane, and natural gas.
 For the most part, portable generators will be either gas powered or run on propane tanks.
-There are advantages and disadvantages to both kinds, and we've outlined these later in this article.
+There are advantages and disadvantages to each fuel type, and we've outlined these later in this article.

 4. Fuel Tank Size

 Some smaller portable generators use small engines and that means that they do away with the oil reservoir completely, and you have to mix fuel and oil manually to accommodate the machine.
-This fuel and oil ratio must be done fairly precisely, so that can be a consideration for your purchase as well.
+This fuel and oil ratio must be done fairly precisely, but you can find the guidelines in any reliable resource or an online calculator.

-Some of the smaller generators have molded plastic handles on the top, which makes it easy and convenient to carry.
+Some of the smaller portable power stations have molded plastic handles on the top, which makes them easy and convenient to carry.
 This is usually for portable generators that weigh less than 60 pounds.
 However, if you’re unable to carry 60 pounds of dead weight, then look for a portable generator with wheels and some form of telescoping or folding handles.

 There are some heavier generators that do not come with any sort of mobility kit, and if you find one of those, then consider getting a dolly or cart to move the generator around.